ehusted01/reef/README.md

 - https://visualstudio.microsoft.com/downloads/
 - Monogame Extension: Visual Studio -> Extensions -> search for Monogame

-## Deploying the emulator ##
+## Deploying to an Emulator ##
+- Make sure you have an Android Emulator properly set up on your machine
-- In Visual Studio, Make sure you have `reef.android` selected as your startup project.
+- In Visual Studio, Make sure you have `reef.android` selected as your startup project
 - In your Android Emulator or Android Mobile, `Settings -> Usage Stats -> Enable Usage Stats for reef.android`
-- TODO: Also maybe need for IO?
+- To run the app: `Run -> Start Without Debugging`
-- `Build -> Build without Debugging`
+- To run with breakpoints: `Run -> Start With Debugging`

 ## Testing ##
 Our test suite relies in the xUnit testing framework. https://xunit.net/